 Stephen Penny was CEO and President of USA Gymnastics when Nassar’s repeated sexual abuse came to light in 2015.
 Nassar was sentenced to 40 to 175 years in prison, and is incarcerated near Orlando, Florida.
 Read more about his life in prison here.

-Steve is also facing prison time if convicted of tampering with evidence in the Larry Nassar case.
+Penny is also facing prison time if convicted of tampering with evidence in the Larry Nassar case.
 His case is still pending in 2021, according to the Indy Star.

 Maggie Nichols was the first athlete to come forward, and became known as “Athlete A,” which is the title of Netflix’s new documentary digging into the allegations of a systemic cover-up of Nassar’s crimes.
 Read more about Nichols here.
 “Athlete A” aired on Netflix Wednesday, June 24, 2020, and was trending again in February 2021 as more viewers discovered the documentary.
 Read more about Athlete A, Maggie Nichols, here.
 John Geddert, who coached the 2012 US Olympic women’s gymnastics team, was found dead February 24, 2021 after he was charged with 24 felonies in connection with the abuse of young gymnasts, Michigan Attorney General Dana Nessel announced.
 Geddert was 63.

 Here’s what you need to know: